Henry Disston: Early life and rise to prominence

 Disston was born May 24, 1819, in Tewkesbury, England.
-The family moved to Derby, in Nottingham, when he was four for the father's work manufacturing machines that produced lace.
+The family moved to Derby, when he was four for the father's work manufacturing machines that produced lace.
 His father invented a machine to make a special fine lace and was invited to introduce the machine to a mill in Albany, New York.
 He arrived in America, as a boy of 14 with his father and 16-year-old sister, Marianna.
 Three days after arriving in Philadelphia they were orphaned by the sudden death of their father.
 Henry Disston was taken in as a saw-maker's apprentice at Lindley, Johnson & Whitcraft.
 He left that company in 1840 and started his own saw-making business.
 He married Amanda Bickley but she died after giving birth to twins who only survived a few hours.
 He later remarried to Mary Steelman in 1843.

 By 1850, Disston's saws were renowned in the United States, even compared against the English manufactures that were considered superior.
 Disston encouraged emigration from England to staff his factory with skilled workers.
 By 1859, Disston had 150 people working for him.
 During the American Civil War, a protective tariff on foreign manufactured goods helped expand Disston's enterprise, and despite a fire that ruined the factory, Disston prospered through the 1860s.
 During the war, Disston had success when he switched some production from saws to war supplies such as Sabers, bayonets and guns.
 Disston also became a supplier of steel to the William Cramp & Sons Shipbuilding Company which had switched their ship designs from wood to iron vessels and had become a main supplier of ships to the Union war effort.